Lviv: Music

 The Lviv Philharmonic is a major cultural centre with a long history and traditions that complement Ukraine's entire culture.
 From the stage of Lviv Philharmonic began their way to the great art world-famous Ukrainian musicians Oleh Krysa, Oleksandr Slobodyanik, Yuriy Lysychenko, and Maria Chaikovska, as well as the younger musicians E. Chupryk, Y. Ermin, Oksana Rapita, and Olexandr Kozarenko.
 Lviv Philharmonic is one of Ukraine's leading concert institutions.
 Its activities include international festivals, cycles of concerts-monographs, and concerts with young musicians.

 The Chamber Orchestra "Lviv virtuosos" was organised by the best Lviv musicians in 1994.
 The orchestra consists of 16–40 persons / it depends on programmes/ and in the repertoire are included the musical compositions from Bach, Corelli to modern Ukrainian and European composers.
 During the short time of its operation, the orchestra acquired the professional level of the best European standards.
 It is mentioned in more than 100 positive articles by Ukrainian and foreign musical critics.

 Lviv is the hometown of the Vocal formation "Pikkardiyska Tertsiya" and Eurovision Song Contest 2004 winner Ruslana who has since become well known in Europe and the rest of the world.
-PikkardiyskaTertsia was created on 24 September 1992 in Lviv and has won many musical awards.
+PikkardiyskaTertsia was created on 24 September 1992 in Lviv and has won multiple musical awards.
 It all began with a quartet performing ancient Ukrainian music from the 15th century, along with adaptations of traditional Ukrainian folk songs.

 Lviv Organ Hall is a place where classical music (organ, symphonic, cameral) and art meet together.
 50,000 visitors each year, dozens of musicians from all over the world.
 Lviv is also the hometown of one of the most successful and popular Ukrainian rock bands, Okean Elzy.